 - Most marketing people cannot do it all.
 And if they can, they’re likely to be very expensive.
 An agency provides access to versatile professionals with proven backgrounds in strategy, marketing, content marketing, communications, business strategy, graphic design, digital marketing, and SEO.

-A performance-based agency will have lots of ideas on to contribute based on trends, statistical data, and competitive analysis, but we have always found the best results come from working with at least one executive point of contact within every client’s company.
+A performance-based agency will have many ideas to contribute based on trends, statistical data, and competitive analysis.
+Still, we have always found the best results come from working with at least one executive point of contact within every client’s company.